byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 The fourth statement is meant to show some of where Tridy can be powerful.
 In any Tridy statement, `@in` is used to specify a **context**, which is the expression that any module is tested for before the statement can be applied to it.
 The operation always follows *after* the end of whatever the context expression is, so in this case, the context expression is `a @xor b`.
 Given this preceding expression, `@new c` will only be applied to an existing module if and only if it has the tags `a` or `b`, but never both at the same time.
 Only in the modules created by the first two statements would this evaluate as true, so only the first two modules are affected.
 However, they both receive a copy of the new module tagged as `c`, and the only change needed to make all three existing modules (under the root module) receive a copy would be to change `a @xor b` to `a @or b`.

 Finally, the latter half of the statement contains an example bit of arbitrary data given in a JSON format, which is delimited by the `@json` and `@end` clauses, respectively.
 The `@is` clause to which those are given as arguments is part of the statement **definition**, and is used to define the **free** data structure of the module, given (always) through a common format such as JSON or YAML.
-There are three other clauses which pertain to the module's definition: `@as`, which defines the module's tags (this is implicitly given after the operation if not stated directly such that tags can be given after the operation even without `@as`).
-Then there's `@has` for executing Tridy statements *inside* the tree of another module.
-Then finally, there's `@once`/`@many` for statement to be greedy (returning after only one module matches the context expression) or non-greedy, respectively (the default is non-greedy).
+There are three other clauses which pertain to the module's definition: `@of` for specifying the module's type identifier, `@as` for the module's tags, and finally, `@has` for recursively nesting Tridy statements, and setting the initial **tree** data structure of the module.

 If the output format is a JSON object, then the statements above might have the following as its output: